Jamie Westbrook

-Jamie Vaughn Westbrook (born June 18, 1995) is an American professional baseball outfielder and second baseman in the New York Yankees organization.
-He was drafted by the Arizona Diamondbacks in the fifth round of the 2013 Major League Baseball draft.
+Jamie Vaughn Westbrook (born June 18, 1995) is an American professional baseball outfielder and second baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Boston Red Sox.
+He was drafted by the Arizona Diamondbacks in the fifth round of the 2013 MLB draft.
 He played for the United States national baseball team in the 2020 Summer Olympics.

-Career

-Amateur career
+Early life and amateur career

-Westbrook grew up in Chandler, Arizona, and attended Basha High School.
+Westbrook was born in Springfield, Massachusetts and spent the first ten years of his life in Holyoke, Massachusetts, before moving to Chandler, Arizona.
+He attended Basha High School.
 As a junior, he batted .532 with 35 RBIs and 13 home runs.
 Westbrook hit .434 with 16 total extra-base hits and six home runs in his senior season.
 Westbrook had committed to play college baseball at Pepperdine University before signing with the Diamondbacks.

+Professional career

 Arizona Diamondbacks

 The Arizona Diamondbacks selected Westbrook in the fifth round, with the 150th overall selection, of the 2013 Major League Baseball draft.
-He made his professional debut with the AZL Diamondbacks, and also appeared for the rookie-level Missoula Osprey.
-In 2014, Westbrook played for the Single-A South Bend Silver Hawks, hitting .259/.314/.375 with 8 home runs and 49 RBI.
+He made his professional debut with the Arizona League Diamondbacks, and also appeared for the rookie-level Missoula Osprey.
+In 2014, Westbrook played for the Single-A South Bend Silver Hawks, hitting .259/.314/.375 with eight home runs and 49 RBI.
 The following season, Westbrook played for the High-A Visalia Rawhide, where he batted .319/.357/.510 with career-highs in home runs (17) and RBI (72).
-For the 2016 season, Westbrook played for the Double-A Mobile BayBears, logging a .262/.312/.349 slash line with 5 home runs and 36 RBI.
-In 2017, Westbrook played for the Double-A Jackson Generals, where he slashed .265/.305/.395 with 8 home runs and 55 RBI in 104 games.
+For the 2016 season, Westbrook played for the Double-A Mobile BayBears, logging a .262/.312/.349 slash line with five home runs and 36 RBI.
+In 2017, Westbrook played for the Double-A Jackson Generals, where he slashed .265/.305/.395 with eight home runs and 55 RBI in 104 games.

 In 2018, Westbrook was named a Southern League All-Star after batting .287 with 15 home runs and was promoted to the Triple-A Reno Aces, where he hit .391 with four home runs in seven games.
 He returned to Jackson to start the 2019 season and repeated as a Southern League All-Star and was again promoted to Reno.
-On November 4, 2019, he elected free agency.
+In 128 games between the two affiliates, Westbrook slashed .281/.358/.451 with 16 home runs and 77 RBI.
+He elected free agency following the season on November 4, 2019.